andrika-ka/andrika-ka/README.md

-# 👋 Hi, I'm Andrika Kapoor
+# 👋 Hi, I'm Andrika Kapoor – welcome to my GitHub!

 I’m a Master’s student in **Medical Informatics** at Heidelberg University and Heilbronn University of Applied Sciences,
 with a specialization in **Data Science**.